C4mdax/Scientific-Computing/BootCamp-ISC/README.md

-# BootCamp - Introduction to Scientific Computation
+# BootCamp - Introduction to Scientific Computing
 ## Thopics
-- Introduction to Scientific Computation (basics)
+- Introduction to Scientific Computing (basics)
 - Julia language for Scientific Computing
 - Object-Oriented Programming with C++
 - Parallel Programming with CUDA-C